jwonlee95/19_SwiftUI_App_Challenge/README.md

   ## Project 12 - Flashzilla

-It's an app that let creates cards and make little quiz out of them.
-Clicking cards will reveal answer and swipeing lefe if got wrong and right if correct.
+It's an app that let creates cards and make learning stack of cards of them.
+Clicking a card will reveal the answer and swipeing left if got wrong and right if got correct.
 It has timer to give litte pressure.

 Learned
   - Guestures in SwifUI